-On November 4, 2020 a joint Planning Commission and Town Council meeting will be held to provide information on the project, report out on community comments and observations, and receive input from the Commission and Council.
+On November 4, 2020 a joint Planning Commission and Town Council meeting was held to provide information on the project, report out on community comments and observations, and receive input from the Commission and Council.

 If you would like to be added to the e-mail distribution list please contact Jessica Jones, Community Development Director, at firstname.lastname@example.org.

 - Memo: Objective Design Standards for Multi-Family Residential Development